TheDarkSkyXD/arch-spec-site/README.md

 [Sign up at archspec.dev](https://archspec.dev/register) to use the hosted version without any setup.

-- Free during early access
+- Basic features available for free
-- All current features available
+- AI features require payment to cover API costs
-- For AI feature access, contact us after signup
+- Contact us after signup for AI feature access
 - Be among the first to try new features

 ### 2. Self-Hosted Open Source